Mohamed-SayedAlAhl/tictactoe/Readme.md

 ## Installation

 No installation is required.
 Ensure you have Python 3 installed on your machine.
-Simply download the `tictactoe.py` file and run it.
+Simply download the `tictactoe.Ipynb` file and run it.

 ## Usage